uga-libraries/xml-transformations/README.md

 Most of these scripts only use standard Python libraries.
 The ElementTree library is used for working with the XML.

-xmls-to-eads.py uses Saxon for XSLT transformations: [https://www.saxonica.com/](https://www.saxonica.com/)
+xmls-to-eads.py uses Saxon for the XSLT transformation: [https://www.saxonica.com/](https://www.saxonica.com/)

 ### Installation